ARMmbed/BLEIntros/GettingStarted/URIBeacon.md

 Once you've created instances you can use each one independently of the others.
 So you could, for example, create a hundred houses and then re-paint the window frames on just one of them.
 Manipulating the object or using the object to affect others is done using functions.
 It's important to understand that if you have the definition of an object, but don't have an instance of the object (in other words, if you only have a blueprint, but haven't actually built the house) you can't get anything done with your house; you cannot hang up pictures before you've built the walls.

-In our program, we have an object type called BLEDevice.
-This is a blueprint that includes instructions for communicating with the BLE API (remember that the BLE API is a way of telling the BLE chip what to do without need to know how it does it).
+In our program, we have an object type called ``BLEDevice``.
+This is a blueprint that includes instructions for communicating with the ``BLE API`` (remember that the ``BLE API`` is a way of telling the BLE chip what to do without need to know how it does it).
 The first line of our program builds an instance of the object - builds an actual house - and gives it a name.
 We do this by first saying what we want to build, and then what to call it.
 So the line

 	BLEDevice ble;

-Says "give me an instance of the object type BLEDevice, and call it ble", so now we have an object that knows how to talk to the BLE API.
+Says "give me an instance of the object type BLEDevice, and call it ble", so now we have an object that knows how to talk to the ``BLE API``.

 There's a lot more code in the program, but we'll ignore it for now.
 You'll learn about it in later samples.
 Let's just see how to set up the beacon to advertise what we want it to.